MikeBishop/http-misc-extensions/draft-bishop-httpbis-altsvc-quic.md

 Where HTTP/2 reserves Stream 0 for frames related to the state of the connection, HTTP/3 defines a pair of unidirectional streams called "control streams" for this purpose.
-Where the existing RFCs indicate that a stream should be sent on Stream 0, this should be interpreted to mean the HTTP/3 control stream.
+Where the existing RFCs indicate that a frame should be sent on Stream 0, this should be interpreted to mean the HTTP/3 control stream.